mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/predictor.md

 | `PREDICT [target_column]`                       | `target_column` is the column to be predicted.                                                                                                  |

 !!!
 TIP "Checking Model Status"
-    After you run the `#!sql CREATE PREDICTOR` statement, you can check the status of the training process by querying the `#!sql mindsdb.predictors` table.
+    After you run the `#!sql CREATE PREDICTOR` statement, you can check the status of the training process by querying the `#!sql mindsdb.models` table.

     ```sql
     SELECT *
-    FROM mindsdb.predictors
+    FROM mindsdb.models
     WHERE name='[predictor_name]';
     ```